SilasReinagel/silasreinagel.github.io/static/delivering/C11_communicating_results.md

 1. Successfully deliver your project
 2. Deliver your project efficiently and predictably
-3. Comprehensively communciate your project results
+3. Comprehensively communicate your project results

 ---